strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 ![](NumCam_NumVioltn.png)

 In the above chart one can see that the number of cameras have remained constant, but the average number of violations have declined.
 This means that the speed enforcement program has a general declining trend.
 However, it is not clear if that is due to number of cameras.
-It also not explain why the city decided to increase the number of installed cameras in 2018 when the number of violations continued to decline.
+It also does not explain why the city decided to increase the number of installed cameras in 2018 when the number of violations continued to decline.

 I tried to explore this further by first plotting the number of cameras and the number of zip codes using bar charts.
 To identify the cameras that were added in 2018, I created a group of such cameras, renamed the group as 'Cameras added after 2018' and used that as a color to identify the additions in the chart below.